rjray/phishing-net/README.md

 [web page phishing detection](https://data.mendeley.com/datasets/c2gw7fy2j4/3) dataset.
 This is my Supervised Learning project for the 2022 Spring semester Machine Learning course for my MS program in Computer Science.

+## May 11, 2022 (tag: submitted)

+The tag `submitted` has been applied to the version of this repository that I submitted as the final project.